IBSim/VirtualLab/docs/source/examples.rst

    Ensure *EMLoad* is set to 'Uniform' at the top of :file:`TrainingParameters.py` and launch **VirtualLab**::

-        VirtualLab -f Run.py
+        VirtualLab -f RunFiles/RunTutorials.py

-'Setting up data for visualisation' is outside the scope of these tutorials.
-The **ParaVis** module within **SALOME** is based on another piece of open-source software called **ParaView**.
-If you would like to learn more about how to visualise datasets with **SALOME** it is recommended that you follow the tutorials available on `feaforall.com <https://feaforall.com/salome-meca-code-aster-tutorials/>`_ and `paraview.org <https://www.paraview.org/Wiki/The_ParaView_Tutorial>`_.
+A sub-directory named 'Examples' will have been created in the project directory, inside which the results of this simulation can be found.

+The data used for the HTC between the coolant and the pipe is saved to :file:`PreAster/HTC.dat` in the simulation directory along with a plot of the data :file:`PipeHTC.png`

 By looking at the results in **ParaVis** it should be clear that the heat is applied uniformly to the top surface.
 You should also be able to see the effect that the HTC BC is having on the pipe's inner surface.

-The data used for the HTC between the coolant and the pipe is saved to :file:`PreAster/HTC.dat` in the simulation directory along with a plot of the data :file:`PipeHTC.png`

 Task 2: Running an ERMES simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~